kenhkan/morrison/README.md

 A black box that runs some logic and honors a number of in-ports and out-ports.
-The only way to communicate with the internal logic in a component is through the ports.
+The only way to communicate with the internal logic in a component is through its ports.
 This may be a wrapped program or a network of sub-components.

 ### Port